superpiggyng/TicTacToe-Networked-Game-Platform/README.md

 FORFEIT to concede the game

-Start a new game by entering any of the Out-of-Game Commands See test report for sample on how to use commands Tested with ncat
+Start a new game by entering any of the Out-of-Game Commands.

+See test report for sample on how to use commands.